-- Review all guidance for hosting events in the Student Organization Handbook, available at https://uch--simpplr.na96.visual.force.com/apex/simpplr\app ?u=/site/a0i4100006mB09AAE/dashboard, in advance of making requests for reservation of in-person or virtual event space - Consult the Events Calendar prior to scheduling the event to avoid scheduling conflicts and to better facilitate collaboration with other students; - Organizations and Journals with a Sharknet site can post the events directly to their site.
+- Review all guidance for hosting events in the Student Organization Handbook, available here in advance of making requests for reservation of in-person or virtual event space - Consult the Events Calendar prior to scheduling the event to avoid scheduling conflicts and to better facilitate collaboration with other students; - Organizations and Journals with a Sharknet site can post the events directly to their site.
 The advantage of posting an event to a Sharknet site is the ability to invite other students to your event, keeping track of prospective attendance through RSVPs, and the ability to send automatic reminders for events to the community.
-Organizations and Journals can arrange for a Sharknet site or administrative access to their Sharknet by contacting helpdesk@uclawsf.edu; - Advertise your event in The Weekly email and on Sharknet Weekly by clicking here and following the instructions to complete the Qualtrics form, bearing in mind that submissions are due Thursday by noon to get into the following Monday's Weekly; - Inform and coordinate with the Office of Advancement & the Communications Office.
+Organizations and Journals can arrange for a Sharknet site or administrative access to their Sharknet by contacting helpdesk@uclawsf.edu; - Advertise your event in The Weekly email and on Sharknet Weekly by clicking here and following the instructions to complete the form, bearing in mind that submissions are due Thursday by noon to get into the following Monday's Weekly; - Inform and coordinate with the Office of Advancement & the Communications Office.

-For questions about event promotions and scheduling events contact Miguel Zavala, at zavalamiguel@uclawsf.edu.
+For questions about event promotions and scheduling events contact Director of Student Life, Leadership & Belonging in the Office of Student Services.